lunorai/signal-boost-starter-kit/README.md

-# 🧠 Crypto News Impact Dataset Quest
+# 🧠 SignalBoost Challenge

-Welcome to the official repository for the **Crypto News Impact Dataset Challenge**.
+Welcome to the official repository for the **SignalBoost Challenge**.

 ---